 Ectomorphs are generally 'long and lean', endomorphs a little rounder with more fat stores and mesomorphs tend to have more muscular or 'athletic' builds.

 This information can be useful in a number of ways.
-It can be important for sports profiling athletes.
+For example, it can be important for sports profiling athletes.

 Different sports and different positions in some team sports require different characteristics.

 Coaches can uses this information to pick positions and sports most suited to an athlete's body type.
-Nutritionists and PTs can tailor diet plans and exercise programs to someone's own specific somatotype.
+Additionally, nutritionists and PTs can tailor diet plans and exercise programs to someone's own specific somatotype.

 More on body types...